MichaelSkryl/SegTrackDetect/README.md

 docker compose run --rm segtrack bash scripts/download_models.sh
 ```

-Note the `bash` prefix.
-The upstream scripts have no `#!` line, so Docker cannot
-execute them directly — `./scripts/download_models.sh` fails with `exec format
-error`.
-The same applies to every script under `scripts/`.

 These paths are not guessed by the program — they come from two registry files:

 * `detector/configs/__init__.py` → the `DETECTION_MODELS` dictionary